AIME2021KE/P2_continuous-control/README.md

 The DDPG allows learning to occur with a fixed set of weights and then updating the weights in the other sets, and then once the training is done, it then updates the fixed weights NN and starts again.
 This tends to avoid overtuning/overfitting.

-## PRELIMINARY NOTES:
-The provided random actions section of code that was originally provided we commented out (just to show it present as the original), and instead began substitution of the necessary packages and tools in the provided jupyter notebook.

-We started with just importing the model and agent from DDPG as before.
-Locally we've renamed the python files ddpg_model.py and ddpg_agent.py.

 ## APPROACH
 --> UPDATE: We started with the default (intial) values for the previous DDPG.